 Heya, I’m Lily!
 The co-owner of Rainbow Printables…no, wait, that’s a lie.
 This passion project owns me.
 I moonlight here every night after dinner and when my daughter is sound asleep.

 I’ve been a failed artist my entire life.
 I come from a family of artists.
 Unfortunately, starving artists.

 My mother was a phenomenal traditional Chinese painter.
 She studied classical painting while preparing for a duo career that would have taken her overseas.
 She didn’t escape in time.
 The Cultural Revolution happened and the country went into despair.
 Creating art was the last thing on people’s minds when surviving mass starvation was on the plate.
 She packed away her dreams and went to work as a laborer.
-When she had me and immigrated me to America, she put those dreams away for good.
+When she had me and we immigrated to America, she put those dreams away for good.